-Drainage Page 188 Element 6 develop a plan to design, permit and construct a boundary dike and inflow structures to properly limit and manage the amount of off-site inflow.
-Another area of short duration flooding is associated with the lower reaches of R-36 along the western boundary of the NPWCD.
-Insufficient capacity of culverts is responsible for this flooding.
+Drainage Page 188 Element 6 develop a plan to design, perm manage the amount of off-site in it and construct a boundary dike and inflow strunflow. ctures to properly limit and Another area of short duration flooding is associated with the lower reaches of R-36 along the western boundary of the NPWCD.
+Insufficient capacity of culverts is responsible for this flooding. ·